Physical measures for the geodesic flow tangent to a transversally conformal foliation: Transversally mostly contracting foliated geodesic flows

 \begin{proof} The first part of the lemma follows classically from the fact that $G_t$ expands uniformly the unstable foliation $\W^u$.

 The second part follows from the first one, from the classical distortion control, as well as from the fact that unstable plaques are uniformly bounded. \end{proof}

-\paragraph{Covering the local unstable manifolds.} Fixing a small $\delta>0$, we get $T_0$ such that for every $t\geq T_0$, and every $i\in I$ with $\mu(U_i)>0$, the relative mass $\mu(^c\,\X_{t,\eps}^u\cap U_i)/\mu(U_i)$ is less that $\delta$ (we adopt the notation $^c\,X$ for the complement of a set $X$).
+\paragraph{Covering the local unstable manifolds --} Fixing a small $\delta>0$, we get $T_0$ such that for every $t\geq T_0$, and every $i\in I$ with $\mu(U_i)>0$, the relative mass $\mu(^c\,\X_{t,\eps}^u\cap U_i)/\mu(U_i)$ is less that $\delta$ (we adopt the notation $^c\,X$ for the complement of a set $X$).
 In particular, the mass of $^c\,\X_{t,\eps}^u$ is less that some constant times $\delta$.

-Now choose $r$ smaller than the $r_0$ given by Lemma \ref{distortionbowen} and cover $\X_{t,\eps}^u$ by $p$ Bowen's balls $B_{t,r}(w_j)$, $w_1,...w_p\in\hM$.
-Of course we ask that all these Bowen's balls intersect $\X_{t,\eps}^u$.
-Moreover, up to consider Bowen balls associated to $2r$ instead to $r$, which don't affect our argument, we can ask that all $w_j$ belong to $\X_{t,\eps}$.
+Now choose $r$ smaller than the $r_0$ given by Lemma \ref{distortionbowen} and cover $\X_{t,\eps}^u$ by $p$ dynamical balls $B_{t,r}(w_j)$, $w_1,...w_p\in\hM$.
+We can assume without loss of generality that all these dynamical balls intersect $\X_{t,\eps}^u$.
+Moreover, up to consider dynamical balls associated to $2r$ instead to $r$, which doesn't affect our argument, we can ask that all $w_j$ belong to $\X_{t,\eps}$.
 We now have two facts

 \begin{itemize} \item $\mu(^c\bigcup_{j=1}^p B_{t,r}(w_j)\cap U_i)\leq\delta\mu(U_i)$. \item $\mu_{|U_i}$ has Lebesgue disintegration in the unstable plaques $D^u(x_i)$ with local densities which are \emph{uniformly log-bounded} (see Theorem \ref{reconstruirelesetatsdeugibbs}). \end{itemize}